 The meeting started promptly; we had breakfast and then went through the standard list of items I have seen in every other Rotary meeting:

 - sing the national anthem

 - other updates

 - introduction of guests

-As I watched the proceedings, I thought to myself, “I’ve seen this exact timetable of steps happen a hundred times before.”
-As I looked at the audience, it was also similar to every other Rotary Club I’ve been to: older, mostly male, not very diverse, and a striking lack of young people in the ranks.
+As I watched the proceedings, I thought, “I’ve seen this exact timetable of steps happen a hundred times before.”
+As I looked at the audience, it was similar to every other Rotary Club I’ve been to: older, primarily male, not very diverse, and a striking lack of young people in the ranks.

 I was then introduced as the guest speaker, and I took the floor.

 This is so simple.
 I need to apply this in my business now!

 “Steve Jobs’ Three Foundational Pillars for Creating the Ultimate Brand” is an entertaining and insightful multimedia presentation.
 I’ve never left the stage without the audience being left in a state of imaginative overdrive, saying to themselves, “This is so simple.
 I need to apply this in my business now!”
 My presentation ends, raucous applause ensues, and the floor is opened for questions.
 After 25 years of speaking to every possible type of audience, I should know that this is where the danger begins.